background preloader

 The eLearning Guild: Community & Resources for eLearning Professionals

-untitled January 15, 2014 Learning from stories is an effective and powerful tool for learning design, because stories allow us to learn from the experience of others without having to face personal consequences.
+Instructional Design untitled January 15, 2014 Learning from stories is an effective and powerful tool for learning design, because stories allow us to learn from the experience of others without having to face personal consequences.
 To paraphrase Fast Company writer Drake Baer, stories “let you demo other peoples’ minds in the comfy confines of your own.”
 In Using Stories for Learning: Answers to Five Key Questions, Karl Kapp, author of The Gamification of Learning and Instruction: Game-based Methods and Strategies for Training and Education, explores why stories are so valuable for learning, describes how to match learning objectives to four powerful learning story types, and offers guidance on how to compose learning stories.
 He examines the elements of a good story and provides a storytelling worksheet to make designing your own learning stories easier.
+Files Report Download Report (PDF) You do not have access to this file.

 The CCC Online Education Initiative (OEI) Online Course Design Rubric.
-The CVC-OEI Course Design Rubric contains the online course design standards developed and adopted by the CVC-OEI.
+Check out The CVC-OEI Course Design Rubric contains the online course design standards developed and adopted by the CVC-OEI.
 The Rubric is intended to establish standards relating to course design, interaction and collaboration, assessment, learner support, and accessibility in order to ensure the provision of a high-quality learning environment that promotes student success and conforms to existing regulations.
 In the development of these standards, the CVC-OEI team was fortunate to have access to significant work already undertaken in this area by @ONE, the CCC Distance Education Coordinator’s group, the Academic Senate for California Community Colleges (ASCCC), and the CCC Chancellor’s Office (CCCCO) along with a variety of other local college and nationally established standards.
-The CVC-OEI Course Design Rubric is licensed under a Creative Commons Attribution (CC-BY) 4.0 International License.
+We periodically update or revise the Rubric based on feedback from reviewers or changes to regulatory requirements concerning distance education.
 The Rubric is designed as a fillable PDF.

 Related: